-Why does genocide happen and how can it be prevented?
+Why do genocides occur and can they be prevented?
 Ben Kiernan, Alex Hinton, and Simon Baron-Cohen join Maria Armoudian in this panel discussion.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.

 Photo Credit: Sam Smith